whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 ## Exploitation

-So, I wrote a simple program that has a part with a `system` unix syscall to execute `/bin/sh`.
-You need to compile it without a stack protection.
+So, I wrote a simple program that has a part with a `system` Unix syscall to execute `/bin/sh`.
+You need to compile it without stack protection.

 ```C
 #include <unistd.h>